DavidMorano/rightcore/testlines/README.txt

 LINES

-This is really some variation of "BattleLines" !! :-)
+This is really some variation of "BattleLines"! :-)